 During a diverse military career, primarily in logistics, he served operationally across the world, including Afghanistan and Iraq (and a somewhat less taxing tour of duty with the United Nations in Cyprus).
 In the UK, John held a variety of appointments and has extensive experience in training and personnel management, including roles leading Junior Soldiers at the Army Foundation College Harrogate and as Deputy Chief of Staff of 1 Armoured Infantry Brigade.

 John has a BA (Hons) in Business Studies as well as various strategic leadership and project management qualifications.
-He is currently in the final year of a Master’s Degree in Programme and Project management with Cranfield University.
+He recently completed post graduate qualifications in Programme and Project management with Cranfield University.

 John is married to Ella, and they have three children, of whom two currently attend Stonyhurst.